spacetelescope/webbpsf/docs/index.rst

 * Contain in itself any detailed thermal or optical model of JWST or WFIRST.
 For the results of end-to-end integrated simulations of JWST, see for instance `Predicted JWST imaging performance (Knight, Lightsey, & Barto; Proc.
 SPIE 2012) <http://proceedings.spiedigitallibrary.org/proceeding.aspx?articleid=1362264>`_.
 For WFIRST modeling, see `the WFIRST Reference Info page <http://wfirst.gsfc.nasa.gov/science/Instrument_Reference_Information.html>`_
 * Model spectrally dispersed PSFs produced by any of the spectrograph gratings.
 It does, however, let you produce monochromatic PSFs in these modes, suitable for stitching together into spectra using some other software.
-* Model detector effects such as pixel MTF, intrapixel sensitivity variations, interpixel capacitance, or any noise sources.
+* Model most detector effects such as pixel MTF, intrapixel sensitivity variations, interpixel capacitance, or any noise sources.
 Add those separately with your favorite detector model code. (\*Note, one particularly significant detector scattering for MIRI imaging has now been added.)

 **Contributors:**
-WebbPSF has been developed by Marshall Perrin, Joseph Long, Neil Zimmerman, Robel Geda, Shannon Osborne, and Marcio Melendez Hernandez, with contributions from Jarron Leisenring, Ewan Douglas, Charles Lajoie, Megan Sosey, and the developers of  the astropy-helpers template framework.
+WebbPSF has been developed by Marshall Perrin, Joseph Long, Neil Zimmerman, Robel Geda, Shannon Osborne, Marcio Melendez Hernandez, Lauren Chambers, and Keira Brooks, with contributions from Jarron Leisenring, Ewan Douglas, Charles Lajoie, Megan Sosey, and the developers of  the astropy-helpers template framework.

 Getting Started with WebbPSF
 ----------------------------